akuklev/HOCC/lin-types.md

 and any instance of its coinductive counterpart, we have an analogous upcast operation.

 (Some coinductive types may require independence and eventual consistency conditions that are algebraically admissible but not satifiable by any determinisitc object.
-This is precisely the case when quantum entanglement is described.
-Entangled objects can provide eventual consistency without any communication.)
+This is precisely where the phenomenon of quantum entanglement manifests itself.
+Entangled objects can satisfy eventual consistency without communicating.)

 For objects, ownership is a great concept.
 Being self-enclosed, they can be seen as having a single owner who completely controlls them.
 It does not make much sense for actors though.